tmeasday/edifice-widgets/README.md

 Edifice Widgets + Traits
 ========================

-edifice-widgets is the part of the [edifice project](https://github.com/tmeasday/edifice) which allows simple unobtrusive javascript widgets and traits to allow you to make pages dynamic without writing any javascript boilerplate.
+edifice-widgets is the part of the [edifice project](https://github.com/tmeasday/edifice) which allows simple unobtrusive javascript behaviours to allow you to make pages dynamic, whilst avoiding unnecessary boilerplate.

-Note that it does not depend on edifice (although it does depend on jQuery), although it complements it well.
-Also note that it doesn't depend on rails---the javascript files can be used in isolation, we just package them this way this is the only way we use them.
+Note that it does not depend on edifice although it complements it well.
+Also note that it doesn't depend on rails---the javascript files can be used in isolation if you want.
+It does depend on jQuery.

 Traits -- unobtrusive JS behaviours
 -----------------------------------

 Traits are best explained through example.
-Suppose you have a input field that you'd like to automatically select all when clicked on (for example a field containing an embed code).
+Suppose you have a input field that you'd like to automatically select all when clicked on (for example github's repository URL field).
 If we define:

     $.edifice_traits.always_select_all = function() {
       return this.bind('click select focus focusin', function() {